 Now it’s time to bring into play the Fibonacci Retracement tool.
 This brings us to the next step of our pullback trading strategy:

 Step #3: Place Your Fibonacci Retracement Indicator between the last swing high and low levels, prior to the pullback.

 Identify the most recent swing low and swing high.
 Place your Fibonacci retracement indicator between the two swings.
 If you have problems recognizing how a proper swing high and swing low level should look, read our Best Stochastic Trading Strategy- Easy 6 Step Strategy.

 .Next, we need to figure out where we need to get into the trade.
 This brings us to the next step of our pullback trading strategy:

 Step #4: Buy Anywhere Between 50% and 61.8% Fibonacci Retracement area.

-After you’ve placed the Fibonacci retracement mark on your chart, the area between the 50% and 61.8% Fibonacci retracement, buy as soon as we trade within that area.
+After you’ve placed the Fibonacci retracement mark on your chart, the area between the 50% and 61.8% Fibonacci retracement, you should buy as soon as we trade within that area.
 It’s up to you whether or not to buy as soon as we hit 50% or to wait for the 61.8%.

 With experience, you’ll be able to fine-tune your entry and profit from trading pullbacks.

 Now that we’re in a trade, it’s time to figure out where to hide our stop loss.
 This brings us to the next step of our pullback trading strategy.